 Regular x-rays of the spine only give a clear picture of bones.
 The dye (contrast agent) used in a myelogram shows up white on the x-ray allowing the doctor to view the spinal cord, exiting nerves, and canal in detail.
 The doctor inserts a hollow needle through your skin into the spinal canal.
 The dye is injected into the space surrounding the spinal cord and nerve roots (Fig. 1).
 This dye is radiopaque, meaning it’s impenetrable by x-ray.
 Then x-rays and/or a CT scan are done (Fig. 2).
 The scan can see fine details and can tell your doctor how your bones are affecting your nerves.

 Figure 1.
-A needle is placed in the subarachnoid space to inject the contrast dye.
+A needle is placed in the fluid-filled subarachnoid space to inject the contrast dye.

 Figure 2.
 The contrast dye makes the spinal canal clearly visible on an x-ray (left).
 Stenosis and scoliosis can be seen compressing the spinal nerves on the CT scan (right).

 A myelogram can detect conditions affecting the spinal cord and nerves within the spinal canal, including disc herniations, bone spurs, spinal stenosis, tumors, and infection.

 A radiologist will perform the test in the radiology department of the hospital or at an outpatient imaging center.

 There are certain medications, such as aspirin, blood thinners (Coumadin, Plavix), antidepressants, and Glucophage for diabetes that may interfere with the dye used in the test.
 You will need to stop these medications several days prior to the date of the test.
 You should contact your primary care doctors office when the test is scheduled to discuss your medications.
 They will give you specific instructions for taking or holding your medications on the day of the myelogram.